AyoTheDev/llm-quick-scroll/README.md

 ## How to Use

-Once installed, the extension will automatically activate when you are on the Gemini website.
+Once installed, the extension will automatically activate when you are on the AI websites.
 Look for the new navigation elements or features provided by the extension to improve your scrolling experience.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Gemini Quick Scroll, please follow these steps:
+If you'd like to contribute to AI Quick Scroll, please follow these steps:

 1.  **Fork the Repository:** Click the 'Fork' button at the top right of the repository page.
-2.  **Clone Your Fork:** `git clone https://github.com/YOUR_USERNAME/gemini-quick-scroll.git` (Replace `YOUR_USERNAME` with the contributor's GitHub username)
+2.  **Clone Your Fork:** `git clone https://github.com/YOUR_USERNAME/llm-quick-scroll.git` (Replace `YOUR_USERNAME` with the contributor's GitHub username)
 3.  **Create a New Branch:** `git checkout -b feature/your-feature-name` or `bugfix/your-bug-fix-name`
 4.  **Make Your Changes:** Implement your feature or bug fix.
 5.  **Commit Your Changes:** `git commit -m "Add some feature"`